zhan4429/cs116_ctf/team22_report.md

 FLAG file from http://3.145.206.165/.git/ endpoint

 ![.git Directory](git_dir.PNG)

-#### Method

-After uncovering a hidden endpoint by brute-forcing the URL with `/.git/`, we were able to access a number of files and directories exposed by the Git repository.
-Among these was a file named `FLAG`, which, once downloaded and opened in a text editor, revealed the flag.

 ## Challenge 5: Don't ask me if something looks wrong.
 Look again, pay careful attention